NorthSouth/ecommerce-site/README.md

 The project was intended to have a minimally-styled layout in order to focus on aspects of an ecommerce site: JSON-sourced product listings, product cart, and product sorting.

-Base layout was established with HTML and CSS, with product listing generated with Vue.js (from a JSON-formatted hash of products).
+Base layout was established with HTML and CSS, with product listings generated with Vue.js (from a JSON-formatted hash of products).
 Cart functionality was provided with JavaScript.
 Product sorting was accomplished with additional use of Vue.js.

 #  Current version includes:
   1. the ability to add/remove items from the cart